Is marriage outdated? My past self sure thought it was and never wanted to get married. Ever.

 For instance, actor Dax Shephard revealed that his wedding (which he called the “World’s Worst Wedding”) to actress Kristen Bell cost only $142!

+And while being single definitely has some major benefits, the same can be said for marriage.
 If we for a moment leave aside any legal/financial advantages and disadvantages of the institution of marriage, there are a few major things it can do for us: apart from personal growth, it can create a stronger bond in a relationship, and it can help take that relationship deeper.

 And marriage can do that especially if we throw out all the bathwater associated with it.